-During program execution, storage allocation is necessary when a data object is created.
-The three primitive routines allocate, alcstr, and alcestk allocate storage in the heap, string space, and co-expression stack space, respectively.
+During program execution, storage is allocated as necessary when data objects are created.
+The three primitive routines allocate, alcstr, and alcestk allocate storage in the block, string, and co-expression stack regions, respectively.
 All three routines return pointers to the beginning of newly allocated space.
 None of the routines is responsible for ensuring that enough space remains in the data regions.
 Ensuring that enough space remains in the data regions is the responsibility of a predictive need strategy described below.

-In the heap, allocate(n) returns a pointer to n contiguous bytes of storage.
-Because a wide variety of objects may reside in the heap, a number of support routines are provided to simplify the storing of various objects.
-There is a specific routine to allocate a block for each datatype in the heap.
+In the allocated block region, allocate(n) returns a pointer to n contiguous bytes of storage.
+Because a wide variety of objects may reside in the allocated block region, a number of support routines are provided to simplify the storing of various objects.
+There is a specific routine to allocate a block for each datatype in the block region.
 Where appropriate, these routines have the actual values to be stored as their arguments.
 All of the routines call allocate to obtain storage for the object.

-In the string space, alcstr(s, l) allocates room for a string of length l and copies the string pointed to by s into this space.
+In the string region, alcstr(s, l) allocates room for a string of length l and copies the string pointed to by s into this space.
 Since some routines such as left, right, and center need room in the string space in which to construct a string, a call to alcstr with the defined constant NULL as the first argument results in the allocation of storage without attempting to copy a string.